-Newmarket Community Church was established in 1828 as the First Congregation Church.
-Reverend David Sanford was the first pastor.
+Established in 1828, NCC was the First Congregation Church and Reverend David Sanford served as its first pastor.
 At inception the building had neither steeple nor vestry.
 Though humble, 400 citizens called it home.
-In 1840 the church steeple was added and in 1855 the building was raised and the vestry (now the Fellowship Hall) was put underneath.
+In 1840 the church steeple was added and in 1855 the building was raised and the the Fellowship Hall was added underneath.
 Later that same year the organ was installed into the larger sanctuary.

 Read more about the early history of NCC and the mystery of the steeple tower at the Newmarket Historical Society website.